Euler Math Toolbox

 - you are looking for a mighty, easy to use and free substitute for Matlab,

-- you need to do symbolic algebra or numerical mathematics in schools or the universities,
+- you need to do symbolic algebra or numerical mathematics in school or university,

 - you are a student or a teacher and want to demonstrate mathematics,